cybersamx/go-recipes/di/README.md

 # Dependency Injection in Go

-The underlying application is a simple implementation of a database-driven API server.
-We are using dependency injection (DI) to load and initialize dependencies when starting the application.
+This is a simple RESTful API service.
+In the code, we are using dependency injection (DI) to load and initialize dependencies when starting the application.

-The 3 recipes explore the different ways of DI:
+3 ways to inject dependencies:

 * [No DI framework](no-framework) - Basic DI implemented using Go, no third-party DI framework.
-* [Using the Dig framework](dig) - how to leverage the Dig DI framework that injects dependencies at runtime.
-See [the recipe](cmd/dig) for details.
+* [The Dig framework](dig) - Use the Dig framework to inject dependencies at runtime.
+See [the example](cmd/dig) for details.
-* [Using the Wire framework](wire) - how to leverage the Wire DI framework that generate code that injects dependencies at compile time.
-See [the recipe](cmd/wire) for details.
+* [The Wire framework](wire) - Use the Wire framework to generate the DI code at compile time.
+See [the example] (cmd/wire) for details.

-All 3 recipes use the shared [pkg](pkg) package containing all the pertinent dependencies needed to run the application.

-* `models.go` - The main data model `City` and its corresponding Factory  and  support functions.
-* `datastore.go` - The persistence layer representing the data store.
-It contains the `DataStore` and its corresponding Factory and data access functions.
-* `server.go` - The server that serves an RESTful endpoint over HTTP.
-It contains the `HTTPServer` and its corresponding Factory and route handler functions.
-* `settings.go` - Settings the runtime settings that we want to pass to the above components during construction and initialization at runtime.

 ## Setup

-1. Install Wire if you haven't installed `wire`.
+1. Install the third party packages.

    ```bash
    $ make install
    ```

-1. Run the program.
+1. You can run of the following targets corresponding to a DI framework.

    ```bash
    $ make run-no-framework